Mizanur1692000/Mizanur1692000/README.md

 ### Hi there 👋, I am Md.
 Mizanur Rahman.
 #### Machine Learning Engineer | Expert in Python | Data Analyst

 Hello!
 I am Md.
 Mizanur Rahman.
 I am a student of University of Liberal Arts Bangladesh in the department of Computer Science and Engineering.
 Currently I am a student of 4th year.
 I have completed my Higher Secondary Education in 2019.
 I have a great attraction for doing social works, programming contests, machine learning and research related works.
 I am engaged with social and co-curricular activities.
 I am very determined to be updated regularly.
-I am expert in Python.
-I am a Machine Learning Engineer and Data Analyst.
+I am learning in Python.
+I am also learning Machine Learning and Data Science.
 I looking for a job in the field of Machine Learning or Data Analysis field.
 I have intermediate level knowledge in Web Development.

 Skills: C / C++ / Java / Python /  HTML / CSS / JavaScript / PHP